geovedi/book-notes/2020/artificial-intelligence.notes.md

   - His worry that AI might trivialize complex aspects of humanity, reducing them to algorithms.
   - Hofstadter's concern about AI mechanizing what he values most in humanity, eroding the deep essence of emotions and creativity.
 - I Am Confused:
-  - The author's reflection on the diverse views within the AI field regarding its progress and potential.
+  - Melanie's reflection on the diverse views within the AI field regarding its progress and potential.
   - The contrasting opinions of AI researchers and prominent figures, both optimistic and cautious.
-  - The author's personal confusion and questioning of his own stance after attending the Google AI meeting.
+  - Melanie's personal confusion and questioning of her own stance after attending the Google AI meeting.
   - The need to critically examine the progress and potential of AI based on expert opinions.

 ## Background